cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Anyone who dreams of an uncommon life eventually discovers there is no choice but to seek an uncommon approach to living it.&quot;</em> <br>
+<em>&quot;This is the real secret of life - to be completely engaged with what you are doing in the here and now.
+And instead of calling it work, realize it is play.&quot;</em> <br>
-— Gary Keller
+— Alan Watts

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>